CU-CMM/summer_notes_CMM/README.md

 These are the notes from class

 # week 1 day 3
--Markdown language
+- Markdown language
--Expressions
+- Expressions
--Comments
+- Comments
--Variables
+- Variables
--Data Types
+- Data Types
--Conditional Statements
+- Conditional Statements

 # week 1 day 4
--Tuples
+- Tuples
--Lists
+- Lists
--Dictionaries
+- Dictionaries

 # week 2 day 1
 - ISSUE with making a new while loop allowing for input, same with for loops, having trouble with anything that requires an input.